-It’s the first week of January and everyone is asking what your big New Year’s Resolution is.
+It’s soon going to be the New Year and everyone is asking what's your big New Year’s Resolution.
 Well, it doesn’t necessarily have to be something big.
-According to the health and wellness web site, Examined Existence, micro-goals can be more easily achieved and help you accomplish bigger goals by the end of the year.
+According to the health and wellness website, Examined Existence, micro-goals can be more easily achieved and help you accomplish bigger goals by the end of the year.
 What micro-goals do is break down tasks into smaller steps.
-Here are seven mini resolution ideas that can lead to better health and wellness by December 31, 2020.
+Here are seven mini resolution ideas that can lead to better health and wellness in the New Year.

 Instead of saying I’m going to lose 20 pounds in January, break down this goal and strive to lose three pounds a month.
 Over the course of 12 months, this is going to add up to 36 pounds.
 Or 18 pounds in 6 months.
 According to medical experts, slower weight loss is more sustainable.